MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 {% include figures.html images="/images/jewelers-mutual/illus-ai-prototype-sketches-wireframes-jm.jpg" alt="Whiteboard sketches and Figma wireframes" captions="Whiteboard sketches, Surface digital canvas, and Figma wireframes — design judgment applied before any prompting" tier="wide" %}

-## Phase 3 — Connecting the pipeline: Claude Code, HeroUI, and the design system decision
+{% include eyebrow.html label="Phase 3" heading="Connecting the pipeline: Claude Code, HeroUI, and the design system decision" %}

 Several months before this project, a colleague and I had conducted extensive research into what design system approach to recommend for our organization — build from scratch, fork an open-source foundation, or license a solution.
 We chose HeroUI v3, an open-source system built on React and Tailwind CSS and designed to be compatible with AI code generation tools.
 We then collaborated with other designers to establish a custom theme on top of it.
 By the time this project started, HeroUI was being used across the design team on multiple projects.